TypedLambdaDev/liftweb-twbs.g8/README.md

     $ cd my-liftweb-app

+Eclipse users can run the following command and import the project.

     $ mvn eclipse:eclipse

-and import the project in eclipse.
+IntelliJ users can run the following command and import the project.

+    $ mvn idea:idea